9 Animals With Pouches

 After reaching a certain size and maturity, the joey gradually ventures out of the pouch but continues to return for comfort and rest.

-The pouch of a koala is unique among pouched animals as it opens backward towards the hind legs, allowing the joey easy access.
+The koala pouch is unique among pouched animals as it opens backward towards the hind legs, allowing the joey easy access.

 The koala’s pouch plays a crucial role in the early life stages of this iconic Australian marsupial, providing a secure and nurturing environment for its offspring.